Sure, you knew things weren't perfect in your marriage. But it seemed like you got along pretty well as a couple.

 I don't really think my wife wants to divorce me.

-We’ve had our ups and downs in our relationship before so why would this time be any different?
+We’ve had ups and downs throughout the years in our married life so why would this time be any different?

 She's probably just having a mid-life crisis.